Yoshiki (musician): 2010–2017: solo career and Yoshiki Classical

 In 2012, Yoshiki composed the theme song for the 69th Golden Globe Awards, and on January 15, 2013, the theme was officially released through iTunes in 111 countries, with all proceeds being donated to charities chosen by the Hollywood Foreign Press Association.
 A wax figure of Yoshiki was unveiled at Madame Tussauds Hong Kong wax museum in May 2012.
 In 2013, Yoshiki's figure was moved to the Tokyo location.
 On August 27, 2013, the third classical studio album Yoshiki Classical was released.
-It debuted at No. 1 on the iTunes Classical Musica Chart in 10 different countries.
+It debuted at No. 1 on the iTunes Classical Music Chart in 10 different countries.
 In celebration of its release, a special live performance was held at the Grammy Museum.

 On March 14, 2014, at the South by Southwest festival in Austin, Texas, Yoshiki performed a duet piano piece during his concert at the Qui Restaurant; one part played by him, and the other played by a hologram of himself.
 On April 25, Yoshiki started his first classical world tour in Costa Mesa, California, and continued throughout the world, visiting San Francisco, Mexico City, Moscow, Berlin, Paris, London, Shanghai, Beijing, Bangkok, Taipei, Tokyo and Osaka.
 The tour setup featured Yoshiki on piano, several strings as cellos and viola, and vocalist Katie Fitzgerald from Violet UK.
 Performances included classical versions of songs he composed, as well depending on the venue, some famous composers like Tchaikovsky.
 For an upcoming Japanese 3D CG animated film Saint Seiya: Legend of Sanctuary, Yoshiki contributed theme song "Hero" and it was unveiled on the tour.
 In October 2014, Yoshiki performed a concert at Madison Square Garden with X Japan.
 It was the group's largest U.S. headlining performance.
 In November 2014, Yoshiki debuted the official Hello Kitty theme song, "Hello Hello", at the first Hello Kitty Con.
 He was the guest of honor at Stan Lee's Comikaze Expo.